CrisBogucki/.NET-Database-Context-for-Stored-Procedure/README.md

 # Database Context for Stored Procedure - .net 4.6.1
-Data provider from storage procedure as abstract level of database
+Data provider from stored procedure as abstract level of database